-Normally, the amount of any overpayment assessed against you may be reduced, or offset, if you had an underlying entitlement to any other Social Welfare payment during the time the overpayment occurred.
+Normally, the amount of any over-payment assessed against you may be reduced, or offset, if the Deciding Officer considers that you had an underlying entitlement to any other Social Welfare payment during the time the over-payment occurred.

-This reduction, or offsetting, will not occur if the Department of Social Protection believe that the overpayment occurred because you deliberately provided false, inaccurate or misleading information in a deliberate attempt to make a fraudulent claim.
+This reduction, or offsetting, will not occur if the Department of Social Protection believe that the over-payment occurred because you deliberately provided false, inaccurate or misleading information in a deliberate attempt to make a fraudulent claim.